 Love is Kind

 Kindness is another important quality of love.
 Jesus was a kind man.
-He let the children sit on his lap and he blessed them.
+He let the children sit on his lap as he blessed them.
 He took the babies in arms and loved them.
 He showed compassion towards the downtrodden, the sinner, and the weak.
-He responded to the many questions of his disciples and even his enemies with kindness.
+He responded to the many questions of his disciples and even the questions of his enemies with kindness.

 Like patience, kindness affects the way we will deal with other arounds us.
 It will impact the words we use, the tone we speak in, and the way we respond to others in need.
 Kindness in love will cause us to be considerate and compassionate of others.

 As Paul described the attributes of love, he also described attributes which are incompatible with love.
 Envious jealousy is the first non-attribute of love he described.
 True love seeks the welfare and benefit of others.
 True love desires for others to prosper and be blessed.
 This makes envy incompatible with love.
 True love rejoices in the gifts, advancements, and blessings of others.